kesler20/draw-uml-backend/README.md

       these are where their respective files are stored then there is a read_only folder where the files are read from and a response folder where the response to the existing code is written too
+- [ ] make tests for the output and the tests file generated